Problems with attributing weights

 There is a great deal we don't know about Islamic and Byzantine weights.
 They don't always weigh what they "should" and the usual reasons (excessive cleaning, corrosion, adhesions) often do not explain unusual masses.
+This page has some examples that pose questions about their attributions.

 How can we attribute weights?
-Almost always the time period and location of a weight's production and use is obscure.
+Almost always the time period and location of a weight's production and of its use is obscure.
 We rarely know where they were found.
-Sometimes the mass doesn't seem quite right for the denomination.
+Sometimes the mass doesn't seem quite right for the likely denomination.
 What can explain why a weight does not neatly fit the usual expectations?

-For example, consider this well-preserved weight.
+For example, consider this well-preserved small weight.

 #103

-The shape two truncated cones back-to-back.
+The shape is two truncated cones back-to-back.

 7.83 grams.
-It is squat at
+It is small and squat at

 13.2 mm in diameter and only 8.7 mm high.